ycpcs/cs482-spring2021-RT/index.md

 * **Feb 1** &mdash; Assign02 (weekly journal entries) will be due by Noon EVERY Wednesday (starting 2-10-21), covering the preceding week's activities.
 During the weekly stand-up meetings, you will present a summary of your accomplishments and progress, challenges, and goals for the coming week.
 NOTE: You MUST maintain your weekly journals throughout the ENTIRE semester, even on the weeks in which there are Milestone presentations.

+* **Feb 1** &mdash; Our first meeting of the semester will be on Wednesday, 2-3-21 from Noon to 12:50.
+The RT Engineering Capstone team will be joining us.
+We will be using the regular CS482 RT Zoom link for that meeting.

 * **Feb 1** &mdash; Welcome back!
 The [Syllabus](syllabus.html) and [Assignments](assign/index.html) pages have a complete overview of the course and what you will be expected to do.

 <!-- vim:set wrap: -->